JayBeavers/TankBean/README.md

 TankBean
 =======

-A repository for the TankBot sumo prototype from RobotsConf 2014
+A repository for the TankBean sumo prototype from RobotsConf 2014

 Based on the LightBlue Bean, Zumo chassis, the ZumoMotors library.